rlachivirus/Keyboard-Tiles/README.md

 * Type according to the letters shown
 * Listen to a random music while typing
-* Check if there are any typos
-* Check if the order of letters is correct
+* Pause and resume game

 In addition, this project will include:

 * Instructions
-* A scoreboard
+* A missed and score boards
 * Different levels of difficulty

 # Wireframes